Astronaut828/SolidityCourse/hh-solidity/hardhat-security/README.md

 # Hardhat Security

-This is a section of the Javascript Blockchain/Smart Contract FreeCodeCamp Course.
-This part of the course is to help users understand basic security and some fundamentals of auditing.
+This part of the course is to help understand basic security and some fundamentals of auditing.

-This repo has a few contracts with big flaws, see if you can see them, and see if the tools help you find them!

-*This repo has been updated for Sepolia over Goerli.*

 *[⌨️ (31:28:32) Lesson 18: Security & Auditing ](https://www.youtube.com/watch?v=gyMwXuJrbJQ&t=113312s)*